New exhibition featuring the work of James Ravilious, photographer of rural life.

 - A Chronicle of Rural Life: (sold out) talk by Robin Ravilious, wife of James Ravilious: 10 May, 2pm. £5.

-- Dartmoor Photographic Walk in the footsteps of Ravilious: 31 May, 11-3, £28, £25 THG Friends, limited free places for 15 – 25 yrs.
+- Dartmoor Photographic Walk in the footsteps of Ravilious: 31 May, 11-3, £28, £25 THG Friends, free places for 15 – 25 yrs.

 - Ravilious Talk with Chris Chapman: 7 June, 5-6. £5.

-- Dip into the Dark Room Workshop: 21 June, 11-3. £56 (£52 THG Friends), limited free places for 15-25 years
+- Dip into the Dark Room Workshop: 21 June, 11-3. £56 (£52 THG Friends), free places for 15-25 years

 Image credits:

-Archie Parkhouse and Ivor Brock moving a sick ram, Dolton 1976.
-Photograph by James Ravilious © Beaford Arts
+Archie Parkhouse and Ivor Brock moving a sick ram, Dolton 1976, photograph by James Ravilious © Beaford Arts

-Alf Pugsley moving a shed in case of flood, Langham, Dolton, Devon, 1978.
-Photograph by James Ravilious © Beaford Arts digitally scanned from a Beaford Archive negative
+Alf Pugsley moving a shed in case of flood, Langham, Dolton, Devon, 1978, photograph by James Ravilious © Beaford Arts digitally scanned from a Beaford Archive negative

-Archie Parkhouse reminiscing in a wood, Addisford, Dolton, Devon, 1974.
-Photograph by James Ravilious © Beaford Arts digitally scanned from a Beaford Archive negative
+Archie Parkhouse reminiscing in a wood, Addisford, Dolton, Devon, 1974, photograph by James Ravilious © Beaford Arts digitally scanned from a Beaford Archive negative